parmdhillon/useTranslation/LIBRARY_SUMMARY.md

 ## Credits

-Extracted from the mffl-quiz project and packaged as a standalone library for the community.
+Extracted from the useTranslation project and packaged as a standalone library for the community.

 ---